emmett-framework/emmett/docs/tutorial.md

 app = App(__name__)
 ```

-Then you should have this structure:
+so you should end with this directory structure:

 ```
 /bloggy